RevanHUB/responsiveit/README.md

 # responsive-it

-A simple template made with React & styled components to show a website inside as a mobile first ux 🥳
+A simple template made with React & styled components to show a website as a mobile first ux 🥳

 # Use: ✨
 ``` git clone https://github.com/RevanHUB/responsiveit/ ```